Digital television transition in the United States: Nightlighting (DTV Nightlight)

 On February 11, 2009, the FCC announced it would allow 368 of the 491 applied stations to go all-digital on the original February 17 date, 100 of which will be allowed to use their analog signal to inform unprepared viewers of the new transition date, or for emergency situations such as severe weather (called "nightlighting").
 The FCC concluded that the other 123 stations who applied present a "significant risk of substantial public harm," if they go all digital on February 17.
 The FCC stated "We considered the presence of major networks and their affiliates critical to ensuring that viewers have access to local news and public affairs available over the air because the major network affiliates are the primary source of local broadcast news and public affairs programming".
-The FCC would not permit the 123 stations in "at-risk" markets to proceed unless they certify with the agency by 6 pm ET on February 13 that they comply with eight additional requirements, including ensuring that at least one station that is currently providing analog service to an area within the DMA provides DTV transition and emergency information, as well as local news and public affairs programming ("enhanced nightlight" service) for at least 60 days following February 17.
+The FCC would not permit the 123 stations in "at-risk" markets to proceed unless they had certified with the agency by 6 pm ET on February 13 that they comply with eight additional requirements, including ensuring that at least one station that is currently providing analog service to an area within the DMA provides DTV transition and emergency information, as well as local news and public affairs programming ("enhanced nightlight" service) for at least 60 days following February 17.

 On February 13, the FCC said 53 of the applied 106 at risk stations had qualified to go all digital on February 17.
 The other 43 qualified for nightlight service; 10 others could not comply with the nightlight clause.
-The total number stations which became digital only on February 17 was 421.
+The total number of stations which became digital only on February 17 was 421.